What are the ways to determine where and when I can connect with a CARTA bus/route?

 What are CARTA’s service hours on holidays?

-- Express Routes do not operate on the day after Christmas.
+- Express Routes do not operate during the following holidays:

 What is CARTA’s policy for providing service during inclement weather conditions?